-Advantages of skipping a kit:
+Advantages of skipping a log cabin kits:

 If you are planning to build your own home (or hiring a builder to do it for you), then you need to know all the advantages of skipping a kit and building a real one yourself.

 You can start by educating yourself about the different styles and methods of building a timber home.
 Learn all the pros and cons of each style.
 That knowledge makes it more likely that you’ll have the best possible building experience, because you’ll pick the style that best matches your desires.